 You can usually tell by looking and then by feeling if your carrots have gone bad.
 Some common traits of carrots going bad are tiny white dots (called "white blush") on the surface, this is caused by dehydration on the cut surface of the carrots.
 White blush means that they are drying out, but are still OK to eat and should be eaten in the very near future.

 When carrots have gone bad, they become mushy and slimy and should not be eaten.

-How to store carrots to extend their shelf life?
+How to store Carrots to extend its shelf life?

-How long are carrots good for when prepared in a dish?
+How long is Carrots good for when prepared in a dish?

 What are our shelf life resources?

-Our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of carrots.
+In determining how long Carrots lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Carrots.

-Although the information on Eat By Date is generally reliable, please remember that individual cases will vary and our advice should only be taken as an opinion and not replace the advice of your health care provider.
+Although the Carrots shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care prefessional.
 Please eat responsibly!